alexjoverm/testing-vue-book-ru/manuscript/chapter4.md

 })
 ```

 However, in this case that test will fail because Vue has [non-props attributes](https://vuejs.org/v2/guide/components.html#Non-Prop-Attributes) which sets it to the root of the `Message` component, thus being recognized as a prop and then the test will return `true`.
-Changing it to `toBeTruty` will make it pass for this example:
+Changing it to `toBeTruthy` will make it pass for this example:

 ```javascript
 it('has no cat property', () => {